junxit/us-congress-bills-110/metadata.md

 - 2008-08-01 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 With written report No. 110-440.
 - 2008-08-01 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 With written report No. 110-440.
 - 2008-08-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 936.
+- 2008-09-24 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S9433-9434; text as passed Senate: CR S9433-9434)
+- 2008-09-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S9433-9434; text as passed Senate: CR S9433-9434)
+- 2008-09-25 — Message on Senate action sent to the House.
+- 2008-09-25 — Received in the House.
+- 2008-09-25 — Referred to the House Committee on the Judiciary.